Mwebia-Dennis/react-horizontal-datepicker/README.md

 ## Updates
+* bug fixing: resolved issue with the date. the correct date is being returned via selectedDay function
 * @propname: value => to be used when you need to control the selected date state of the calendar from another parent component
 * @propname: disablePastDays => disabling and enabling teh past days